-(Bonus) Don't just create a blog or social media page and abandon it!
-Go back to it to post a new status or other details every few days.
+For the second tier, don't just create a blog or social media page and abandon it!
+Go back to it to post a new status or other details every few days for a couple of months.
 Don't let down your fans!